 - For hygienic support of treatment, it is advisable to wash and thoroughly dry the skin areas affected before applying MYCOSPOR Bifonazole Cream.

 - Treatment with MYCOSPOR Bifonazole Cream should not be stopped when the acute inflammatory symptoms and signs have subsided, but depending on the disease being treated, be continued for 2 to 4 weeks.

 - Safety for periods exceeding 4 weeks has not been established.

 SIDE EFFECTS OF MYCOSPOR BIFONAZOLE ANTI-FUNGAL CREAM

-Skin reactions which may occur include mild and transient reddening, pruritus, skin disorder, itching, dry skin, irritation, eczema, vesiculobullous rash or burning sensation.
-The development of a contact dermatitis has been reported occasionally.
+Skin reactions which may occur include mild and transient reddening, pruritus, skin disorder, itching, dry skin, irritation, eczema, vesiculobullous rash, or burning sensation.
+The development of contact dermatitis has been reported occasionally.
 These side effects are reversible after discontinuation of the treatment.
 Hypersensitivity to cetyl stearyl alcohol may cause allergic reactions.
-In this case MYCOSPOR Bifonazole Cream should not be used.
+In this case, MYCOSPOR Bifonazole Cream should not be used.